pyepye/django-magiclink/README.md

 Passwordless Authentication for Django with Magic Links.

-This package was created with a focus on [ease of setup](#steps-to-impliment) and [security](#secruity).
-The idea is to use sane defaults to quickly create secure single use token authentication for Django.
+This package was created with a focus on [ease of setup](#steps-to-impliment) and [security](#security).
+The idea is to use sane defaults to quickly create secure single-use token authentication for Django.

 ## Install